 Parenting is all about experiencing and appreciating the different milestones in your child’s life.
 Teething is one such milestone, and after a few years, children’s primary or baby teeth give way to permanent teeth.
 So when do kids start losing teeth?

 When Do Babies’ Teeth Develop?

-Most babies develop primary teeth, also known as milk teeth or baby teeth, between four and twelve months.
+Most babies develop primary teeth, also known as milk teeth or baby teeth, during infancy, which is between four and twelve months.
 However, teeth development begins during the gestation period itself.
-Thus, mothers are advised to eat healthily and avoid certain medicines, such as tetracycline, to ensure the fetus’s healthy teeth development (1).
+Thus, mothers are advised to eat healthily and avoid certain medicines, such as tetracyclineiXAntibiotic medicine used to treat infection caused by bacteria. , to ensure the fetus’s healthy teeth development (1).

-At six weeks of gestation, the tooth’s basic substance is formed, and by three to four months of gestation, the hard tissue surrounding the teeth get formed.
+At six weeks of gestation, the tooth’s basic substance is formed, and by three to four months of gestation, the hard tissue surrounding the teeth gets formed.
 The next stage, known as eruption, occurs when the primary or baby teeth protrude through the gum after the child is born (1).

 The first tooth generally appears or erupts by the age of six months, and by the age of three years, toddlers have a set of 20 primary teeth.
 However, as every child is different, the first tooth may erupt as early as four months in some children.
 These primary teeth are shed throughout childhood (1) (2).

 When Do Children Start Losing Teeth?

 The first set of teeth, also known as deciduous teeth, are replaced by permanent teeth.
-When a permanent tooth erupts, it causes resorption of the root of the primary teeth.
+When a permanent tooth erupts, it causes resorptioniXInflammation and loss of tooth tissue. of the root of the primary teeth.
 This leads to loosening, and the baby’s tooth is held only by a small amount of tissue (3).

 Usually, children start losing their primary teeth at around six years of age.
 The central incisors (the middle teeth in the front) are the first ones to be replaced by permanent incisors.
 By the age of 10 to 13 years, all baby teeth are shed and replaced by permanent teeth and by the age of 21, all 32 permanent or adult teeth erupt (1) (2) (3).

 How Many Baby Teeth Do Children Lose?